 There was a little bit left that I just couldn't squeeze in!

 The double-skinned silencer was then rewelded (not the tidiest welding I've ever done, I think all the soot in the silencer was contaminating the weld):

 and with the other sections of the exhaust cleaned back to shiny stainless, it was set aside to await refitting to the car.
 Leaving it off gave me better access to the chassis for repainting and, of course, to the propshaft, which was also removed for overhaul.
-In this case a pair of new Universal Joints, a strip and repaint was an afternoon's work.
+A pair of new Universal Joints, a strip and repaint was an afternoon's work:

 As you can see in the earlier pictures, I'd already sandblasted the driveshafts in readiness for paint or powdercoating.
 As they'd been sat for several months, surface rusting had taken place necessitating a further session in the sandblaster.
 I decided that painting would suffice so the splined sections and the bores for the UJ cups were masked off and the parts primed, then painted satin black.

 The similarly-rusting hub carriers were also re-blasted and painted: